renalreg/ukrdc-compose/README.md

 ### `fastapi.environment.ALLOW_ORIGINS`

-While we have the option to specify allowed origins for the API, we don't need to do this in production since the UI is served on the same origin under a different path, behind a reverse proxy.
+While we have the option to specify allowed origins for the API, we don't need to do this in production since the UI is served on the same origin under a different path, behind the `nginx` reverse proxy.

 ## Example environment